ava-labs/teleporter/contracts/validator-manager/StateTransition.md

 ## State Transitions

-The following state transition diagram illustrates the relationship between Validator and Delegator state. `Validator` is abbreviated as `V`, `Delegator` is abbreviated as `D`, and function names are shortened to improve readability. `Delegator.Completed` is omitted to show equivalance between the Validator's initial state and the state after a Delegation completes.
+The following state transition diagram illustrates the relationship between validator and delegator state. `Validator` is abbreviated as `V`, `Delegator` is abbreviated as `D`, and function names are shortened to improve readability. `Delegator.Completed` is omitted to show equivalance between the validator's initial state and the state after a delegation completes.

 ```mermaid
 stateDiagram-v2
     % Happy path